glee2429/CS540_W21_DBMS/Lecture/Wk3.md

 q1(x) :- R(x, y), R(y, y).
 q2(x) :- R(x, y), R(y, z), R(z, t).
 ```
-There exists a homomorphism that h: q2->q1 : h(y)=y, h(z)=y, h(t)=y so that q1 is a subset of q2.
+There exists a homomorphism such that h: q2->q1 : h(y)=y, h(z)=y, h(t)=y so that q1 is a subset of q2.

 You have to cover every variable in q2.
 Don't miss out t!

 ### Query Minimization
-A conjunctive query q is minial if for every other conjunctive query q', if q' is equivalent to q (which means it maintains the same meaning) and q1 has at least as many atoms as q, then q' uses fewer JOINs and faster than q.
+A conjunctive query q is minial if for every other conjunctive query q', if q' is equivalent to q (which means it maintains the same meaning) and q' has at least as many atoms as q, then q' uses fewer JOINs and faster than q.

 ##### Example
 q1(x) :- R(x, z), R(x, z).